How To Organize an IAA Chapter

 The IAA World Service Center will supply you with literature including the Chapter President Toolbox, application forms and Chapter Trademark Agreement.
 Names of IAA members in your area are shown in your Membership Directory and included on the IAA website.
 The World Service Center can supply names of any additional members newly admitted.

 Your petition should be accompanied by a letter delineating the territory to be served by proposed Chapter, if it is not implicit in the name.
-The Chapter name may take the adjective form (e.g. French, Japanese) or the noun form (New York, United Kingdom, Holland).
+The Chapter name may take the adjective form (e.g. Swiss, Japanese) or the noun form (New York, United Kingdom).

 ORGANIZATIONAL MEETING OF CHAPTER